ibz0q/lovelace-bg-animation/README.md

 ## Project Motivation

-Nostalgia. there was a time when the web was full of abstract experiments showcasing what possible with canvas/JS or CSS3.
-I wanted to keep that alive and see those experiments on a Home Assistant dashboard.
+Nostalgia. a time when canvas/JS/CSS3 was new to the web I recall seeing countless of abstract experiments using these technologies.
+I wanted to preserve them and view them in a art type gallery on a Home Assistant dashboard, they make for great backgrounds!.

 Some of the experiments I have saved overtime in my bookmarks have long been lost or forgotten because of the passage of time.
 Occasionally I would save these to disk.
 A number of experiments only exist here now because of this.